Long Beach Dog Bite Attorney

-- Victim is attacked while walking their own dog.
-Sometimes the victim is
+- A victim is attacked while walking their own dog.
+Sometimes the victim

-injured when the victim attempts to separate their own animal from the
+is injured when the victim attempts to separate their own animal from

-attacking dog, and gets bitten by the attacking dog.
+the attacking dog and gets bitten by the attacking dog.

-- Victim is knocked over by a dog and injured.
+- A victim is knocked over by a dog and injured.

 The majority of our Long Beach dog bite clients are children and the elderly,